grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

   # CLI flag: -<prefix>.backoff-retries
   [max_retries: <int> | default = 10]

-# (advanced) Initial stream window size.
-Values less than the default are not
+# (experimental) Initial stream window size.
+Values less than the default are
-# supported and are ignored.
+# not supported and are ignored.
+Setting this to a value other than the default
+# disables the BDP estimator.
 # CLI flag: -<prefix>.initial-stream-window-size
 [initial_stream_window_size: <int> | default = 63KiB1023B]

-# (advanced) Initial connection window size.
-Values less than the default are
+# (experimental) Initial connection window size.
+Values less than the default
-# not supported and are ignored.
+# are not supported and are ignored.
+Setting this to a value other than the
+# default disables the BDP estimator.
-# CLI flag: -<prefix>initial-connection-window-size
+# CLI flag: -<prefix>.initial-connection-window-size
 [initial_connection_window_size: <int> | default = 63KiB1023B]

 # (advanced) Enable TLS in the gRPC client.
 This flag needs to be enabled when